 About My Favorite Asian Dipping Sauce:

 When I say this Asian Dipping Sauce is “zippy” there’s no need to be too afraid.
 It’s got a good bite, but even my daughter scarfed this down when she was a child.
-Plus, if you mix the Asian Dipping Sauce up and it feels too hot for you with the garlic, vinegar, ginger and red chile in it, you can always up the other ingredients to balance it out.
+Plus, if you mix the Asian Dipping Sauce up and it feels too hot for you with the garlic, vinegar, ginger and red chile in it, you can always add a bit more of the other ingredients to balance it out.
 Dump in a bit more soy and/or rice wine vinegar.

 I use this for dipping potstickers and wonton, but also my as a dipping sauce for Egg Rolls, and I use My Favorite Asian Dipping Sauce IN my potstickers, wonton and sometimes Egg Rolls.
 I use Asian Dipping Sauce for all kinds of Stir Frys and more recently in my Unstuffed Egg Roll Skillet.
-Thar recipe is soooo good!
+That recipe is soooo good!
 You’ve got to try it!
-The point is, having a jar of this sauce makes it so easy to shortcut all kinds of dishes.
+The point is, having a jar of My Favorite Asian Dipping Sauce makes it so easy to shortcut all kinds of dishes.

 And of course, you can just sprinkle My Asian Dipping Sauce the same way you would plain old soy sauce, over dishes.
 And by the way, I’m not even sure how Asian my Asian Dipping Sauce is.
 It uses all kinds of Asian Ingredients but it just kind of evolved over time.
 And it’s still evolving.
 Here’s a fun list of traditional Chinese Dipping Sauces if you’re looking for something that is traditionally Asian.

 Making My Favorite Asian Dipping Sauce.